Address

 Biodiversity and natural environment

-The location for KLRS was chosen for its easy access to a variety of ecosystems.
+The location for KLRS was chosen for its access to a variety of ecosystems.
 Within a 30 km radius of the station there are boreal forest, alpine, and ice-cap eco-regions.
-The ice cap, composed of the St. Elias Mountains, including Mt.
-Logan, Canada’s highest mountain, has a very high density of surge type glaciers.
-There is extensive alpine, unfragmented boreal forest and grasslands around the KLRS.
+The extreme elevation difference between Lhù’ààn Mân and the crest of the St. Elias Mountains establishes a strong gradient in environmental attributes, providing a remarkable diversity of research opportunities within a small geographical area.

 History and facilities